marnionrails/portfolio1/README.md

 ## Description

-The purpose of this webpage is to serve as a portfolio for Marni Sucher, creating during her time at Epicodus.
+The purpose of this webpage is to serve as a portfolio for Marni Sucher, created during her time at Epicodus.

 ## Setup Instructions